hai-vr/documentation/docs/research/nochat/index.md

 In the first prefab, I used the pool table pickups as an easily attainable first goal.
 The [Attach-To-Me](https://bdunderscore.github.io/attach-to-me/en/) prefab requires handling complex pickup interactions, including avatar bones, so this provides an opportunity to add an avatar.

+Before importing this prefab, I need to get the following elements ready:
+- Import an avatar model,
+- Make a viewpoint on the head of that avatar move with the camera,
+- Make the hands of that avatar move with the controllers,
+- If possible, also move the fingers of the avatar with the controllers.

+This means we need some kind of IK solder.
+I'm already in the process of making one as part of another project, so I'm going to import parts of that project into this one.

+The bones of avatars have no guarantee of being oriented the same way across avatars, which is why Unity provides an Avatar asset located on the Animator component of humanoids (which is created during the import process).

+That Avatar asset contains information about corrective orientations, which animation systems can use to animate multiple humanoid models regardless of those differences (although, this is not the only way to get corrective orientations).

+VRChat exposes humanoid bone positions and rotations without any corrective information, meaning that if you attach something on your avatar, and then switch avatars, it may end up in a completely different location.

+We'll still need those corrective orientation in order to attach the hands to the avatar in the correct orientation.

 *To be continued...*

 ## Source code